Sintexer/learning-path/05 - Common IT knowledge/Databases/Vendors/PostgreSQL.md

 Related to [[MVCC]].

 A background process called **`VACUUM`** cleans up obsolete rows whose `xmax` is older than all currently running transactions.

+**Plain `VACUUM`:**
+- Scans pages, marks dead tuple slots as "free space" inside the 8KB page.
+- **Crucial:** It **does not return space to the OS**.
+It only makes space available for _future inserts_ in that same table.
+- It runs concurrently in the background (**`autovacuum`**) and **does not block reads or writes**.

+**`VACUUM FULL`:**
+- Rewrites the entire table to a brand new disk file, compacting everything and returning disk space to the OS.
+- **The Trap:** It acquires an **`ACCESS EXCLUSIVE` lock**.
+It blocks **ALL** reads and writes until it finishes.
+If run on a 500GB table in production, you will take down the entire system for hours!
+(Production alternatives: `pg_repack`).

+## HOT (Heap-Only Tuples) Updates

+Every time an update creates a new row, does it also have to insert a new entry into every single index on that table?
+If yes, write amplification would destroy performance!

+PostgreSQL uses an optimization called **HOT Updates**:
+If you update a row:

+1. The new row version fits inside the **exact same 8KB disk page** as the old version, **AND**
+2. **None of the indexed columns were modified**.

+Then, Postgres does **not** touch the indexes at all!
+The old tuple on that page acts as a pointer jumping directly to the new tuple.
+The indexes still point to the old TID, saving massive disk I/O.

 ## Special Types